Enigma of My Weird Coincidences and Experiences

 So there I went, spending the next twenty minutes or so breathing deeply while I imagined my "healing hand" as getting saturated with that prana colored in purple, and made passes with that hand over my polyp - also exchanging that with "picking up" bad energy and "throwing it away".
 Did I feel silly doing that?
 No, I actually focused on it pretty well and added my well trained "alpha brain waves", that is, my blissful feelings.

-But after some twenty minutes it did start feeling silly, as my polyp was still there, as if laughing at my naïve attempt to get rid of it.
+But after some twenty minutes into it did start feeling silly, as my polyp was still there, as if laughing at my naïve attempt to get rid of it.
 Then came the time for my evening bath, and as I was sitting in the bath tub, that usual "bee-sting" feeling on my sole was suddenly missing, which made me curious to check on my little friend.

-Very carefully though, because even the ripples of water in the bathtub could have started bleeding.
+Very carefully though, because even the ripples of water in the bathtub could start bleeding.
 As I looked at it, tears of excitement welled up in my eyes - it turned dark red, almost black, it got thin like a leaf, hanging on a hair-thin stem.
 I reluctantly poked it a little and it fell off.

 Some time later when I visited my doctor about a minor thing, he asked what ever happened with that polyp of mine.
 I told him the story, but only after I made him promise not to laugh.
-Being a Chinese dude, probably familiar with unorthodox methods in his native country, he didn't laugh - just looked at me, winked and said: "Well, whatever works".
+Being a Chinese dude, probably familiar with unorthodox methods in his native country, he didn't laugh--- just looked at me, winked and said: "Well, whatever works".

 Those Tantalizing Mysteries